Of all the reasons, why choose to learn French? Here you will find many genuine and compelling reasons why you should

-Suddenly many words like parliament (“Parler” is “to talk”), sentiment (“Sentir” is “to feel”), a donation ( “Donner” is “to give”), relay (“Relayer” means to “take over from”), etc. seem to make greater sense and not just limit themselves as mundane and obvious.
+Suddenly many words like parliament (“Parler” is “to talk”), sentiment (“Sentir” is “to feel”), a donation (“Donner” is “to give”), relay (“Relayer” means to “take over from”), etc. This seems to make greater sense and not just limit themselves as mundane and obvious.

 Because many recognizable, common elements easily assimilate and expanded upon by tapping into the previous language-learning experience.

 8. An exciting and not a difficult language to learn

-Of course, it is quite fun and motivational to learn.
+Of course, it is pretty fun and motivational to learn.
 Children and adults can learn French through a large number of methods that simplify the learning process.

 French and English share thousands of cognates – some identical and others very closely related.
 Edition becomes Édition, Liberty becomes Liberté, and Quality turns into Qualité, Music is Musique, and so on.

-French pronunciation and accents are quite complicated and sometimes tricky as well, though written are okay.
+French pronunciation and accents are complicated and sometimes tricky as well, though written is okay.

-Armed with the right language learning techniques, interest, persistence, proven study materials, and proper motivation, one can master French in a matter of 3 years.
+Armed with the proper language learning techniques, interest, persistence, proven study materials, and enough motivation, one can master French in a matter of 3 years.

 9. A language of international relations and diplomacy